snowyu/amforth/doc/source/index.rst

 See the code section at Sourceforge to get the
 `most recent sources <http://sourceforge.net/p/amforth/code/HEAD/tree/trunk/>`__

+* core(AVR8): Use the standard Interrupt Service Routine for terminal input too.
+Makes re-definable with :command:`int!`.
+Thanks to Erich for his longanimity on this and the prompt defers.
 * core(MSP430): Use the hardware multiplier if available.
 Add :command:`n>r` and :command:`nr>`.
 * lib(ALL): Chains: Lists of execution tokens.
 * core(ALL): The three prompt words are now system USER based defers: :command:`.ready` for the >,